teknostatik/Web-Development/setup.md

 [Wordpress][24] - All my blogs run on WordPress.
 I currently maintain a WordPress multisite installation and several stand alone sites.

 [Atom][6] - A text editor that handles Markdown well, integrates nicely with GitHub, and can preview and export to PDF.
-I also use [Pandoc][7] to convert to PDF, HTML and/or .docx if required (I try not to use office software until the point I have to share what I'm working on with someone else).
+I also use [Pandoc][7] to convert to PDF, HTML, and/or .docx if required (I try not to use office software until the point I have to share what I'm working on with someone else), and have also started experimenting with using Pandoc to generate slides and ebooks.

 [Trello][9] - I use this for my to do list, and it's a good way to visualise the planning and execution of any task based work.
+It also reminds me when I have forgotten to do something.

 [Dropbox][10] - Cloud storage and syncing software to ensure I can access everything everywhere.

 [IFTTT][11] and [Buffer][12] - To automate as much as possible.
 Between them they handle a lot of the seemingly clever things in my digital life, and explain why I seem to be able to post to social media sites at times when I appear to be elsewhere.

 [Virtualbox][14] and [Multipass][8] - Because no-one needs as many physical computers as I had before virtualisation was a thing.
 Multipass is what I use the most at the moment, and it's really transformed the way I use containers for anything volatile or requiring increased privacy or security.
+There are generally at least a couple of containers running on my computer which I can switch to if I need to use a different desktop environment or browser to test something.

 [Spotify][5] for discovering new music, and [Rhythmbox][18] for playing the music I already own.
+I have 162 days of digital music on my computer, and that's before we get to all the records and CDs I've not got round to digitising yet.

 [Github][16] for collecting together code that I've written and making the way my computers are set up available to other people in case it's useful.
+I've also increasingly started using private repositories to version control writing and the notes I take at work.

 ## My dream setup

-Maybe I'm already living the dream, but the one thing I'd really like is to go back to doing everything on one computer (ideally running Ubuntu).
-I also yearn to live the life of a nomad, with just a bike, a change of clothes, and a tiny laptop to my name.
+Maybe I'm already living the dream, but the one thing I'd really like is to go back to doing everything on one computer.
+I also long for reasonably priced mechanical keyboards that are designed for people who just like to type, rather than gamers.
+Give me RGB and I will activate it, but sometimes I think something a bit more stylish might be more in keeping with the rest of my setup.

  [1]: https://www.lenovo.com/gb/en/laptops/thinkpad/x-series/x230/